Artists Partners

 What does music and reading have in common?
 Uncle Devin!

+Join Uncle Devin for a lively and interactive reading of his children’s book, The ABCs of Percussion!
 Get ready to sing, dance, and have a blast as Uncle Devin introduces a different percussion instrument for every letter of the alphabet.
 You’ll not only see these exciting instruments up close, but you’ll also hear what each one sounds like as we make music together.
 It’s a fun, educational, and hands-on party that will have everyone grooving!

 Uncle Devin’s Percussion Playground (All Ages)